All Episodes

 And with Judge out now for a week or so, they can't seem to win a game.

-Now, this is the way they used to be a couple of years ago when they won something like 80% of the games Judge was in and lost like 60% of the ones that he wasn't in.
+when they won something like 80% of the games judged with, was in and lost like 60 of the ones that he wasn't in But last year, they were winning with and without him.

 Of course, a lot of that credit went to Juan Soto, who when either Judge was out or slumping would take up the slack and vice versa.

-Well, Yankees don't have Soto.
+Well, the Yankees don't have Soto.

 We went to the Mets where he's had a completely disappointing season.

-He had about a one or two week or month sort of revival, but now he's gone back to being non-productive.
+He had about a one or two week or month sort of revival, but now he's gone back to being nonproductive.

 So maybe Soto wants to come back to the Yankees because he needs that.